ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Snake Eyes Sniping (Special Case)

 * In the case of the Dice roll being [1][1], aka "Snake Eyes", Player may choose to use their entire Move to "Snipe" an enemy Pawn.
+(Please see the Section below "Catwalk/Combat/Sniping" for Full Details).
 * Any enemy Pawn that is currently on any Catwalk (*not* counting the "Square F" entry Space or the "Square 4" exit Space) can be Sniped, which returns them directly to their own Jail.
 * If Player wishes to Snipe, the entire Move must be used to do so.
 No Pawn advancement or Break Out can happen on that Move.
 * Even if Player elects to Snipe, the "bonus Move" for rolling Doubles still applies.